 - 2 Days

-Before arriving in Nuremberg, Harald had been head of the strategic management department of the Leipzig Graduate School of Management for four years.
-He also worked as a management consultant for McKinsey & Company, Inc. for several years.
-He studied business administration at the Justus Liebig University in Giessen and at the Massachusetts Institute of Technology.
+Before joining Friedrich-Alexander University, Harald was head of the strategic management department of the Leipzig Graduate School of Management for four years.
+He also worked as a management consultant for McKinsey & Company, Inc., for several years.
+He studied business admin istration at the Justus Liebig University in Giessen and at the Massachusetts Instit ute of Technology.